-Based on the 1964 novel by Christopher Iserwood, it
+Based on the 1964 novel by Christopher Isherwood, it

 This got me thinking about the importance of fashion in our daily life.

 Marcello Mastroianni in 8½ 1963.
-Directed by Fredrico Fellini
+Directed by Frederico Fellini

 This ultimately meant having your clothes made to measure.
 Too expensive for me, so making do with ‘off the peg’ was all I could afford.

 But in one of my many jobs – a Clerk/dogsbody in a stockbroker's office – I came into contact with a whole bunch of fashionistas who were so stylish and exact in every detail of their dress, that I became besotted.
 They all looked so ‘cool’ (an expression originally used in the 60’s – nothing is new).
 From that moment, my main aim was to emulate this very exotic and hip group.
 They all had similar jobs to me at the various stockbroker offices in the City of London.
 Each day yours truly, along with this fashionable little mob, would have to hand deliver share certificates to the Stock Exchange Centralized Delivery in Throgmorton Street. – It was just a bunch of pigeon-holed shelves into which the share certificates were placed.

 Anyway after this daily, and extremely mundane event, everyone made a dash for the local coffee bar where we would mostly stand around and pose.
 It was here that I would pick up tips on the very latest fashion innovations e.g. how many inches the side slits in trousers should be, the exact angle of a ticket pocket, the ideal width of a lapel etc. All heady stuff for a seventeen-year-old.